object can offer its image in the Web browser (Chrome

 - The scripts

 object events are running on the client side

-The main restriction is that it is unable to access directly by script to other objects in the tree of Pma
+The main restriction is that it is unable to access directly in the script to other objects in the tree of Pma

-object (this restriction is valid for scripts - not for example for PP - Binding to Promotic object property
+object (this restriction is valid for scripts - not for example in the "PP - Data binding to Pma object property

-" method makes the client send XML command to server and so the method is called on server side.
+" method makes the client send XML command to server and so the method is called on the server.
 In this panel method the script can be present, accessing other objects in the tree of Pma

 Here is a list of limitations that are put on panels that have to be offered to the Web server in the form of a HTML page.

 - Limitations for writing of algorithm (scripts)